Mikael-OLS/Predicting_Rating_of_Apps/README.md

 <a name="Data"></a>
 ## Data Exploration
 After cleaning the data, we are left with 13 variables and 9360 observations.
-The dependent variablehas the following distribution.
+The dependent variable has the following distribution.

 ![bild](https://user-images.githubusercontent.com/62875997/87072253-c304d200-c21b-11ea-8f0c-fe88daddd638.png)